Republic of Ireland national under-19 football team: Current squad

-Players born on or after 1 January 2007 are eligible for the 2026 UEFA European Under-19 Championship qualification campaign.
+Players born on or after 1 January 2008 are eligible for the 2027 UEFA European Under-19 Championship qualification campaign.

-The following players were called up for the 2026 UEFA European Under-19 Championship qualification games against Kazakhstan, Cyprus & Netherlands on 12, 15 & 18 November 2025 in Netherlands.
+The following players were called up for the Friendly matches against England, Faroe Islands, Qatar and Azerbaijan on 25, 28 September, 1 & 4 October 2026 respectively.

-Caps and goals updated as of 18 November 2025, after the game vs Netherlands.
+Caps and goals updated as of 25 September 2026, after the game vs England.